k8debug/vpk/README.md

 <br><br>

-## Maintainer
+## Contributors

 Dave Weilert
+VJ Landon
+Dave Krier

 https://github.com/k8debug/vpk

 ## License

-Copyright 2018-2020 David A. Weilert
+Copyright (c) 2018-2021 K8Debug

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the
 "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish,